BloomTech-Labs/miracle-messages-be/README.md

 Create dev and test databases
 -  In terminal run the following commands:
     1. "psql" -- To get into postgreSQL utility
-    2. "CREATE DATABASE miracle-be;" -- Creates development server
+    2. "CREATE DATABASE miracle_be;" -- Creates development server
-    3. "CREATE DATABASE miracle-be-test;" -- Creates testing server
+    3. "CREATE DATABASE miracle_be_test;" -- Creates testing server

 - CD into your miracle-messages-be repo
     1. "npx knex migrate:latest --env development" -- Adds tables into postgres db